paulsonkoly/calc/Readme.md

     a
     >  13

-We set a to 13 at the top frame.
-We set f to a function value.
-We call f passing argument 1.
-This does the following steps:

-   1. create a new frame with the arguments populated, setting n to 1
-   2. push the frame
-   3. evaluate the function body, which sets a in the current frame to 14 (reading 13 from the frame above).
-   4. pop the last frame from the stack

-Now a is 13 as the variable was shadowed in the function call.
+`a` is a global variable shadowed in the function `f`.

 When a function is not a top level function but defined within a function, it becomes a closure.
-This is done by the call and the return pushing and popping 2 frames respectively.
-The first frame pushed is the frame the function was defined in, the second frame contains the arguments.
+This is done by it holding a reference to the stack frame that belonged to the function call that defined it.

     f = (n) -> {
       a = 1